 Al was born in a tiny town (Runnymeade) in Saskatchewan, Canada in 1920 and grew up in Minnesota.
 Runnymeade is still small – its latest census shows only 15 people.
 After college, work took him to Los Angeles.
 At age 30, Al started a proprietary drug business called Standard Brand Company in Los Angeles and built this into a very successful business.
-He enjoyed art (took classes at the University of Sorbonne in France), was a private pilot, spoke a number of languages and enjoyed cooking.
+He appreciated art (took classes at the University of Sorbonne in France), was a private pilot, spoke a number of languages and enjoyed cooking.
 His interest in wine, however, came later.
-In 1960 he wanted to take a class at UCLA in French literature, but the only class offered was French Wine Appreciation.
+In 1960 he wanted to take a class at UCLA in French literature, but the only class offered was titled, French Wine Appreciation.
 During the class they sampled high end French wine at $20/bottle and Al soon realized it was time to reassess his ideas about wine.

-Al was not happy with the clones being used in California in the 1960s – he went to Bordeaux and tried to get appointments with some of the First Growth wineries.
+Al was not happy with the clones being used in California in the 1960s; he went to Bordeaux and tried to get appointments with some of the First Growth wineries.
 He was denied at each attempt – fortunately he spoke fluent French and ended up talking to the workers in the fields at some of these prominent wineries.
 Management finally heard of his interest of starting a Cabernet Sauvignon vineyard in California and granted him several appointments.
 Al asked for some cuttings and was surprised when two of the First Growth wineries consented; perhaps they didn’t take him seriously at the time.

 Vineyards